Breast Cancer Spreading to the Bones: 6 Symptoms and How To Treat Them | MyBCTeam

 Cancer cells are more likely to spread to some bones than others.
 One of the most common sites of bone metastasis is the spine, which can lead to back pain.
 Hip pain caused by cancer cells growing in the pelvic bones or femur (thigh bone) is also common.
 Bone pain may affect any other bones, such as your ribs, causing pain.

 At first, bone pain caused by metastasis often comes in waves.
-You may have pain for a short period and then feel better.
+You may have to live with pain for a short period and then feel better.
 Eventually, the pain will occur more often until it stops going away.
 This pain also tends to get worse at night or when you sit or lie down.

 Pain in breast cancer can have other causes.
 Your health care team can help identify and manage any pain.